paul-distefano/graphrag-toolkit/docs/storage-model.md

 ### Vector store

 A vector store is a collection of vector indexes.
 The graphrag-toolkit uses up to two vector indexes: a chunk index and a statement index.
 The chunk index is typically much smaller than the statement index.
 If you want to use the vector-guided retriever, you will need to enable the statement index.
 If you want to use the traversal-based retriever, you will need to enable the chunk index.
-If you want to use both retrievers, you will need to enable both indexes (the `VectorStoreFactory` described below enables both indexes by default).
+If you want to use both retrievers, you will need to enable both indexes.
+(The `VectorStoreFactory` described below enables both indexes by default.)

 #### Amazon OpenSearch Serverless and Neptune Analytics vector stores

 You can use the `VectorStoreFactory.for_vector_store()` static factory method to create an instance of an Amazon OpenSearch Serverless or Neptune Database vector store.

-To create an Amazon OpenSearch Serverless vector store, you must supply a connection string that begins `aoss://`, followed the https endpoint of the OpenSearch Serverless collection:
+To create an Amazon OpenSearch Serverless vector store, supply a connection string that begins `aoss://`, followed the https endpoint of the OpenSearch Serverless collection:

 ```
 from graphrag_toolkit.storage import VectorStoreFactory